leeleavitt/constPharmSST/Misc/keyBoardWalkthroughs/installation.md

 # Installation
+Note, you need to have installed on your computer

 ## Lab user
+1. Navigate to `Z:/transcriptomPharmer/`.
+Once there open the folder and double click the `clickMe.Rdata`.

-If you are interested in using this tool (benefits include having your own profiles without dealing with others).
-Simply compy and paste the entire directory at
+2. If you are interested in using this tool on your local machine (benefits include having your own profiles without dealing with others).
+    * copy and unzip the file from `Z:/transcriptomePharmer/compressedSST.zip` to the location you are most interested in.
+Simply unzip and locate the `clickme.Rdata`

+3. If not in our lab, please email `lee.leavitt.u@gmail.com` for a discussion on collaboration